``

 Cleak, A. J.

 Albert John Cleak.
-He lived at 16 Trevannion Street, and died on his way to shelter at Travannion Cave on 1 November 1940, aged 71.
-His son W J Cleak was with him.
+He lived at 16 Trevanion Street, and died on his way to shelter at Trevanion Cave on 1 November 1940, aged 71.
+His son William John Cleak was with him

 In memoriam, courtesy Dover Express